inrae/pgd-mmdt/docs/tutorial/describe.md

 * All the fields (metadata) to be filled in are distributed between several tabs, also called sections.
 Each section tries to group together a set of fields relating to the same topic.

-* You can reload a previously created metadata file.
+* You can reload a previously created metadata file either from your external disk or from the data storage space.
 All form fields will then be initialized with the value(s) defined in the metadata file.

 * You must at least complete the mandatory fields marked with a red star.